What is Passivation? How to Passivate Stainless Steel, and Why.

 Why is it necessary to passivate stainless steel?

 Stainless steel is a naturally corrosion resistant alloy.
 The primary component of stainless steel which provides corrosion resistance is chromium, which in the presence of oxygen forms a corrosion-resistant (a.k.a. passive) layer on the surface of the stainless steel.
 This chromium oxide layer protects the metal below it from interacting with the environment around it to form corrosion.
 While the chromium typically present on the surface will naturally create a passive layer, there is a significant amount of iron inherent to the alloy (about 60-70%, depending on the grade of stainless) which limits the corrosion resistance.
 It is also common for additional iron contamination to be introduced to the surface during manufacturing processes, such as via iron dust in the shop air or contact with carbon steel tools, which further decreases corrosion resistance.
-The solution to these issues is passivation.
+The solution to these issues is the passivation process.

 What is passivation?